 In pursuit of kissable cheeks, the bandit suffered a cracked knee cap, a broken tailbone and three cracked ribs from being chased down by security.
 She was even hit by a pitch in Milwaukee.

-Morganna, now 65, lives a quiet life in Columbus, Ohio with her husband, Bill, and her dog, Bella.
+"The Grand Dame of Baseball," now 74, lives a quiet life in Columbus, Ohio, with her husband, Bill Cottrell, and her dog, Bella.
+She has ditched her nickname and goes by Mo Cottrell now.

 The Kissing Bandit reportedly earned millions from her fame.